 Water for the dough (a little over 120g)

 25g green sultanas or raisins

 ½ nutmeg (grated)

-- In a bowl, mix the besan with the salt and knead to a tight dough by adding water a little at a time.
+- In a bowl, mix the besan with the salt, turmeric and oil and knead to a tight dough by adding water a little at a time.
 Besan sticks to hands so keep a little bowl of oil handy and keep your hands greased.
 Alternatively, if you have a dough mixer, pop the dough hook attachment on, chuck the flour into the mixer bowl and let it run on low speed for 10 minutes.
 The dough should be neither too tight nor too loose.